Latest statistics and graphics on refugee and migrant children

 Gender and age breakdown of accompanied and unaccompanied and separated children by country of arrival

-Reception on arrival in 2017*
+Reception on arrival as of June 2020

 Asylum applications and decisions

-Asylum applications lodged by children, including unaccompanied and separated children, between January and December 2017 – by country of asylum*
+Asylum applications lodged by children, including unaccompanied and separated children, between January and June 2020 – by country of asylum*

 Decisions on child asylum applications